 Grundberg does not seem to have benefited from the experience of the Stockholm Agreement, where the Houthis took advantage of the loose language of the agreement and utilized it to their advantage regarding the withdrawal from the city of Hodeidah and depositing the Hodeidah port revenues to a special Central Bank account.
 This issue recurs regarding the opening of the roads in Taiz in the recent truce agreement.
 The UN envoy for Yemen fails to refer categorically to opening the main roads known to the population.
-Therefore, any talks about the extension or broadening of the scope of the truce shall be expressed in clear and precise language, detailed and precisely defined so that the Houthis - or any other party - cannot evade the agreement. b) Imposing penalties for breaching the truce to pay exorbitant compensation to the families of the victims.
+Therefore, any talks about the extension or broadening of the scope of the truce shall be expressed in clear and precise language, detailed and precisely defined so that the Houthis - or any other party - cannot evade the agreement. b) Imposing penalties for breaching the truce to ensure its full implementation and avoid civilian casualties or force violators of the truce to pay exorbitant compensation to the families of the victims.
 The Houthis were responsible for committing more than 94% of the violations, which include the greater number of civilian casualties.
 The lack of penalties encouraged the Houthis to commit more abuses.